OUCS4263-SoftBearEngineering/ECSBMCFP/improvements_brainstorm.md

 2. Test scripts do not have to be imported
 3. Visualize PC better (maybe with arrow?)
 4. Make tests faster

+General:
+1. These chip descriptions blow on chapter 5